Fepozopo/heirloom-kitchen/README.md

 # Culinary Keepsakes

 Culinary Keepsakes is a project designed to store recipes I've came across over the years that I thought were worth saving.
-For questions or feedback, please reach out to [Fepozopo](https://github.com/Fepozopo).

 ## Features

-- Right now, the project is just a static recipe storage application.
+- Store and manage recipes using markdown files.
+- View recipes in a user-friendly interface.
+- Customizable build process using `build.sh`.

 ## Installation